spencermountain/dumpster-dive/README.md

 # A whole Wikipedia dump, in mongodb.
-put your hefty [wikipedia dump](https://dumps.wikimedia.org) into mongo, with fully-parsed wikiscript - without thinking, without loading it into memory, grepping, unzipping, or other crazy command-line nonsense.
+put your hefty [wikipedia dump](https://dumps.wikimedia.org) into mongo, with fully-parsed wikiscript - without thinking, without loading it into memory, or other crazy nonsense.

 It's a javascript one-liner that puts a highly-queryable wikipedia on your laptop in a nice afternoon.

-It uses [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse wikiscript into *almost-nice* json.
+It uses [wtf_wikipedia](https://github.com/spencermountain/wtf_wikipedia) to parse wikiscript into whatever json you'd like.

 ```bash
 npm install -g dumpster-dive